 Central Park Dance Skaters Association – Central Park

-You don't have to merely watch these skaters, you can join them at their public events in Central Park's Skate Circle, which include a DJ but no skate rental.
+You don't have to merely watch these skaters; you can join them at their public events in Central Park's Skate Circle, which includes a DJ but no skate rental.

 An East Coast version of a California skate park sits on the edge of the Hudson River in Chelsea.
 Photo courtesy of NYC Parks